 Also, the feria is the centre of the city during the celebration, so expect the rest of the city to be slightly “dead”.
 If you are around Sevilla during the feria, it’s worth passing by and enjoying the atmosphere.
 However, if you want to come specifically for this event without local contacts, there are many chances that you’ll be disappointed.

-La feria is one of the event most attended by the locals
+La Feria is one of the events most attended by the locals

 What should I do when I travel to Sevilla?
 What to plan in your Andalucia Tour

 The first and very important thing is Sevilla is really hot during summertime.
 But it is also true that it really cold during winter.
 So, if you are planning your trip in Seville choose to travel between April ( which is really nice during April Fair) and May.
 September or October are also good month to travel to Sevilla.
 In 2018, the temperature on those two months reached over 35°.
 Plan your journey in advance so you won’t miss anything.
 Book your Alcázar tickets online and enjoy every moment, this is one of the best of Seville tours.